carsten-j/carsten-j.github.io/_posts/2016-10-08-is-fsharp-ready-for-data-science.markdown

 * [F# for Machine Learning](https://www.amazon.com/F-Machine-Learning-Sudipta-Mukherjee/dp/1783989343) by Sudipta Mukherjee
 * [Machine Learning Projects for .NET Developers](http://www.amzn.com/1430267674) by Mathias Brandewinder

-In addition, there is quite a lot of useful information at the website [FsLab](https://fslab.org/).
+In addition, there is quite a lot of useful information at the websites [FsLab](https://fslab.org/) and [Guide - Machine Learning with F#](http://fsharp.org/guides/machine-learning/).
+Most of the resources in the latter points to blog post about how to implement various Machine Learning algorithms in F#.
+My main interest is to use well proven and standard open source implementations.

 When it comes to data manipulation F# really excels.
 The combination of the F# REPL and the [F# Data](http://fsharp.github.io/FSharp.Data/index.html) project works really well together.